mmdriley/authorized_keys/README.md

 ## Belt and suspenders

 If you rely entirely on `AuthorizedKeysCommand` to download `authorized_keys` from Google Docs, you might lose SSH access to your hosts if:
-- you lose access to your Google account
+- You lose access to your Google account
+- The document is deleted
 - Google is down
 - Google changes the URL scheme for exporting documents as text